joannakl/cs102/syllabus.markdown

 otherwise specified.
 If you receive any help from a human or use any non-human resources, you need to acknowledge that in your submissions.__

+__Regret clause__

-__Regret clause__: If you violate the rules of academic integrity when submitting work for this class, but bring it to the attention of the instructor within __48 hours of your submission__, we will impose only _local_ sanctions (i.e., failing or reduced grade on a given assignment), but we will not refer your case for further disciplinary actions (except in the case of repeated violations).
+ If you violate the rules of academic integrity when submitting work for this class, but bring it to the attention of the instructor within __48 hours of your submission__, we will impose only _local_ sanctions (i.e., failing or reduced grade on a given assignment), but we will not refer your case for further disciplinary actions (except in the case of repeated violations).